How Do Bees Make Beeswax

 2. The word 'wax' is derived from the Old English word 'weax', and this term was only applied to the wax of the European honey bee, Apis mellifera

-3. It's well known that honey was used in ancient medicine, and so was beeswax.
-It was recorded on the Ebers Papyrus of ancient Egypt (1550 B.C.) that beeswax was used in ointments and creams for burns and wounds and even joint pain.
+3. Just like honey, beeswax was used in ancient cultures, including in medicine.
+For example, it was recorded on the Ebers Papyrus of ancient Egypt (1550 B.C.) that beeswax was used in ointments and creams for burns and wounds and even joint pain.
+Beeswax was also discovered in a 9th century Viking ship found at Oseberg.

-6. During the construction of wax comb, honey bees create a lace-type mesh.
+5. During the construction of wax comb, honey bees create a lace-type mesh.
 They do this by linking together to form chains, literally by grasping onto each other by their feet.
 This is called 'festooning'.

 How do honey bees make wax (Beeswax)?

-Most of the wax is produced by young worker bees and secreted from the wax glands on the underside of the abdomen when the workers are between 12 and 18 days old.
+Most of the wax is produced by young female worker bees and secreted from the wax glands on the underside of the abdomen when the workers are between 12 and 18 days old.

 Below is a short video from a study of a honey bee making wax cells in a hive.
 Watch carefully as she expels a small wax scale from under her abdomen!

-Why do honey bees make wax?
+Why do honey bees make wax and how do they use it?

 Honey bee larva in a cell - the walls of the cell are made from wax.Honey bee larva in a cell - the walls of the cell are made from wax.

+Wax is also used by bees at the end of the process of honey making to ‘cap’ the cells.
 This means that a layer of wax is added over the honeycomb, so that the honey may be stored ready for when the bees need it during the winter.
 To read more about this, see How Do Bees Make Honey?

 When is beeswax made by the colony?